Nordes/CognitiveServices.Translator.Client/README.md

-# CognitiveServices.Translator.Wrapper
+# CognitiveServices.Translator.Client
-Microsoft Cognitive Services wrapper.
+Microsoft Cognitive Services client.
 This code/package tries to cover the version 3 (V3) of the `Translator Text API reference`.
 Basically, we can have 2,000,000 character translated per month using that API.
 Also, it provides some feature that other API are not (like what was translated by what within the translate service).

 ## Cover the following implementations
 - [Translate API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-translate?tabs=curl)